debarshee2004/commerce-spring-microservice/README.md

 ```

 > [!NOTE]
-> To run individual services which is recommended if you have a old computer just like I do, use this following syntax.
-Replace the `<service name>` with the service _(refer to [docker-compose.yml](docker-compose.yml) file for the service names)_ you want to run in isolation.
+> To run individual services, which is recommended, if you have an old computer just like I do, use the following syntax.
+Replace the `<service name>` with the required service name _(refer to [docker-compose.yml](docker-compose.yml) file for the service names)_ you want to run in isolation.

 ```shell
 docker compose up <service name>